 We humans have a knack for talking to babies in a cartoony, over the top tone of voice (scientifically it’s called “infant-directed speech”) which is believed to actually help them pick up on language cues.
 But why talk to pets in a similar fashion?
 I mean it isn’t that, unlike babies, dogs are going to start learning and talking back in the human language anytime soon.

-Well, it turns out, engaging with dogs in a DDS or ‘dog-directed speech’ is not only cute but dogs also like it better when humans talk in plain language while saying certain dog relevant words.
-Not only this, researchers conducting this experiment also found out that owners using naturalistic DDS help improve their dog’s attention span along with strengthening the affiliative bond between the pets and their owners.
+Well, it turns out, engaging with dogs in a DDS or ‘dog-directed speech’ is not only cute, but dogs also like it better when humans talk in plain language while saying certain dog relevant words.
+Researchers conducting this experiment also found out that owners using naturalistic DDS help improve their dog’s attention span along with strengthening the bond between the pets and their owners.

-Another important factor is, talking to your dog might actually improve your chances of a healthier life.
+Another important factor is that talking to your dog might actually improve your chances of a healthier life.
 Don’t believe me?
-You would be surprised to know how many therapists and psychologists use this technique as a way of helping people manage conflicting resolution and cope up with difficult situations.
+You might be surprised to know just how many therapists and psychologists use this technique as a way of helping people manage conflict resolution and cope up with difficult situations.
 Those who have survived traumatic experiences also feel comfortable narrating the incident to dogs.
-Try sharing your daily problems with your dog and you will realize what I am talking about.
+Try sharing your daily problems with your dog and you will see what I’m talking about.

-So, the moral of our story is having dogs as pets help us relax and destress not because they are emotionally intelligent and can sense when we need them, also not because they help us feel socially connected but because they don’t mind listening to our problems and the most important of all is, because they never judge.
+So, the moral of our story is having dogs as pets help us relax and de-stress, not just because they are emotionally intelligent and can sense when we need them, or because they help us feel socially connected, but because they don’t mind listening to our problems and, most importantly, they never judge.